 - The media ideally should enter the printer directly behind the printer through the fan-fold media slot in the rear of the printer.
-See Printing on Fan-Fold Media on page 44 for media loading. - Lower the print speed to decrease the chance of motor stalls.
-Starting the roll moving from a full stop requires the printer to over come the greatest amount of inertia when moving media.
-Larger media roll diameters require the printer's drive motor to produce more torque to get the roll moving. - The media should move smoothly and freely.
+See Printing on Fan-Fold Media on page 38 for media loading. - Lower the print speed to decrease the chance of motor stalls.
+The roll typically has the highest inertia when trying to start the roll moving.
+Larger media roll diameters require the printer to have more torque applied to get the roll moving. - The media should move smoothly and freely.
 The media should not slip, skip, jerk, bind and then move, etc. when mounted on your media stand. - The printer should not touch the media roll. - The printer should not slip or lift up off the operating surface.